-- Pet parents appreciate how this recipe helped fix their pal’s tummy problems.
-Their stool became noticeably firmer.
+- Helped fix their pal’s tummy problems, stool became noticeably firmer

 A PetCo best-seller, based on user review ratings alone, this WholeHearted grain-free dog food formula would have scored 4.7.
 Many reviews were impressed with this grain-free dog food recipe when it comes to its flavor, price, and health benefits.
 However, we’d have to deduct points.

 Select dog foods in WholeHearted’s product line (this one included) contain lentils, peas, and chickpeas.
 Yes, legumes are packed with protein, fiber, and other vitamins.

 However, a dog food recipe with high-quality animal protein sources in its first three ingredients is considered a better choice.

 You may have also heard about FDA’s investigations on the possible link between legumes and potatoes to DCM or canine dilated cardiomyopathy – an enlargement of the heart caused by a disease in the dog’s heart muscles.

 Since the connection between DCM and legumes/potatoes is not yet fully understood, we don’t suggest throwing away dog food products that contain these in their ingredient list.